 Once you have the libraries installed, put a sketch on your Arduino that sends something out the serial port.
 I used the AnalogReadSerial example, which comes with Arduino.
 Look under File-> Examples-> 01.Basics->AnalogReadSerial.
 Once you know it’s working, you’re ready to write the server script.
 Anything will do, as long as it sends a carriage return and newline, like Serial.println() does.

 Here’s the index page.
-It opens a webSocket back to the server, and listens for events from the server, labeled “serialEvent”.
+It loads the client.js script, written with P5.js, that handles the socket communication.
+It opens a webSocket back to the server, and listens for events from the server.
 Whatever data it gets from the event, it prints to a DIV inside itself.
 See the inline comments for more details.
-Save this in /nodeSerialServer.
+Save these in a new subdirectory /nodeSerialServer/public.

 Here’s the server.
-It starts a web server and listens for HTTP requests for /index.html, and serves it out when asked.
+It starts a web server and listens for HTTP requests for public/index.html, and serves it out when asked.
 It also listens for incoming webSocket requests, and opens them.
 When it does so, it start listening for serial events.
 If it gets a carriage return and newline in the serial port, it sends what it got out to the websocket.
-Save this in /nodeSerialServer too.
+Save this in /nodeSerialServer.

 To run this, change directories to Save this in /nodeSerialServer:

 then run the server.js script using node.
 To invoke this script, you need to give it the name of the serial port you want to open on the command line like so: